romkey/pdxhackerspace-exit-poll/README.md

 wires the touch pins to the CPU but the firmware currently does not take advantage of it.

+If you want to use a different resolution display you'll of course need to rewrite the code which puts information on the display.

 The PCB is available at [OSHPark](https://oshpark.com/shared_projects/85wfS3FQ).

 ![PCB front](pcb/0.7/front.jpg)![PCB back](pcb/0.7/back.jpg)